BASW Program Mission

 In concert with the School's mission, the BASW Program, built on a strong liberal arts base, prepares its students to be competent entry-level generalist social work practitioners and for graduate education.
 The program provides students with the knowledge, values, and skills needed to engage in responsible practice with a diverse populations, promotes critical analysis of environmental factors affecting individuals, families, groups, organizations, and communities, and advocate for those who confront structural barriers, thus preparing students for service and leadership.

-The Goals of BASW Program are to prepare students to competently engage in generalist social work practice.
+The goal of the BASW Program is to prepare students to competently engage in generalist social work practice.
 As such, it is our goal that by completion of the program, students will be prepared to:

-- Continue formal education in either graduate social work education or other graduate disciplines (EP 2.1.1).
+- Continue formal education in either graduate social work education or other graduate disciplines.